uw-swag/LibDiff/README.md

 	Click "Finish" to import this project into Eclipse
 	```

-2. Create a runnable JAR file
+2. Create a runnable JAR file:

 	```Eclipse
 	File > Export > Java > Runnable JAR file